ibm-satellite/academy-labs/common/cos-image-registry/readme.md

 On the next screen, click on the Environment tab make sure you see that your object storage is indicated.
 If you don’t see object storage values like below, then try updating the config again.

-## 4. Deploy example App to check that Registry is working (Optional)
+## Deploy example App to check that Registry is working - Optional

 Another way to make sure that the internal registry is working is to deploy the OpenShift node.js example app from the OpenShift CLI, which is using soure 2 image and will push the image to the registry.